Exabyte-io/documentation/docs/getting-started/important-concepts.md

 # Important Concepts

-In this page we introduce some important concepts which pertain to how material modeling simulations are executed within our platform.
-Links are attached to each important keyword mentioned here, redirecting the user to the relevant documentation section containing the full explanation.
+In this page we introduce some important concepts explaining the operations of our platform.
+Links are attached to the keywords below, redirecting the user to the relevant documentation section containing more explanation.

 ## Overview